lambduli/resin/README.md

 ## Syntax

-The snippet above uses a few unicode character.
+The snippet above uses a few unicode characters.
 You don't have to use those, the following shows the groups of symbols with the same meaning:

 | Unicode | ASCII     |